Mustard2/MenuCreator/README.md

 - [check the video for the complete instructions](https://gofile.io/d/NPrmDS)

-## Current limitations

-- At the moment the collections can not be deleted from a collection section.
-The only way to delete one property is to delete the section and re-do it.
-This will be fixed in a later version.

-- If you delete a collection, at the moment an error is thrown and the collection section will not be correctly shown.
-At the moment the only way to fix this is to delete the section and re-create it.
-This will be fixed in a later version.

 ## FAQ

 - *I shared a blend file to another person and he/she can't see the Menu*